 But the Court didn’t buy it.
 It held that anyone who read the ordinance could tell that “all trees… [shall be] maintained in a safe manner so they shall not create a hazard to the general public” would inform the reader that a dying tree or one likely to fall had to be removed.
 That’s so, but just about every vague statute or ordinance clearly covers hazards on the far shore of reasonableness.
 Imagine a state law that punished people who weren’t nice.
 Obviously, punching a Brownie in the gut because you were on a diet and couldn’t eat cookies would break the law.
+(Plug: Buy cookies from Brownie Claire).
 But how about roaring into a parking place ahead of a grandmother in a Buick?
 Or walking past a homeless person with a thousand-yard stare?
 Or even just ducking around an aisle at the grocery store to avoid a talkative neighbor because you’re in a hurry?

 Generally, the “void-for-vagueness” doctrine requires that a criminal statute define the offense with sufficient definiteness that ordinary people can understand what conduct is prohibited and in a manner that does not encourage arbitrary and discriminatory enforcement.
 The legislature – or, here, the township government – is required to establish minimal guidelines to govern law enforcement.
 Without some kind of guidance, a criminal statute may permit what the Supreme Court once called “a standardless sweep [that] allows policemen, prosecutors, and juries to pursue their personal predilections.”

 Such as letting a neighbor who has a bone to pick turn his complaint into a criminal case.
-We would never suggest that a guy with the Italian name decided to lay the leather to the guy with the Middle Eastern name who just happens to worship on Fridays at a mosque.
+We would never suggest that a guy with a WASP name decided to lay the leather to the guy with the Middle Eastern name who just happens to worship on Fridays at a mosque.
 But we will suggest that slippery criminal ordinances like this one are perfect bludgeons if you want to oppress someone for reasons having nothing to do with the putative issue.

 The thing about vagueness is that it doesn’t really inform one of what is permitted and what is proscribed on the margins, where the differences may be slight.
 Some places really love statutes like that.
 But this is America.

-Beyond the vagueness issue, of what social utility is an ordinance that uses loss of liberty to punish someone for not maintaining property?
-Fines, liability for foreseeable effects of sloth, or even having the municipality perform the maintenance and then billing the owner at a punitive rate, all work as well, and do not soak up municipal resources need more for those whose conduct pose a more clear and present danger to the public than a dead tree, or – for that matter – encourage people other than the complainant in this case (of whom we suspect nothing but pure motives) to pursue statutory mischief.
+Beyond the vagueness issue, of what social utility is an ordinance that uses the loss of liberty to punish someone for not maintaining property?
+Fines, liability for foreseeable effects of sloth, or even having the municipality perform the maintenance and then billing the owner at a punitive rate, all work as well, and do not soak up municipal resources needed more for those whose conduct poses a more clear and present danger to the public than a dead tree, or – for that matter – encourage people other than the complainant in this case (of whom we suspect nothing but pure motives) to pursue statutory mischief.

 State of New Jersey v.
 Azmat, Case No. A-0296-14T3 (Super.
 Ct.
 N.J., June 13, 2016) 2016 N.J.
 Super.
 Unpub.
 LEXIS 1348, 2016 WL 3221907: Anthony Gaylord filed a complaint in the Franklin Township Municipal Court against his neighbor Mohammed Azmat, alleging violation of Ordinance § 222.17 for failure to maintain the trees along their shared property line.
 The ordinance provides: “The owner or tenant of any lands lying within the Township shall keep all trees… maintained in a safe manner so they shall not create a hazard to the general public…” Tony said trees on Azmat’s property had fallen onto his property, causing damage to his property and to power lines.
-Tony said he was afraid other trees that he deemed dangerous could fall in a windstorm, hurricane, or snow storm.
+Tony said he was afraid other trees that he deemed dangerous could fall in a windstorm, hurricane, or snowstorm.